Rajarshi12321/Akshar-Website/README.md

 3. Blogs and promotions.
 4. Users can donate towards a cause.
 5. One can start a fundraiser for free as well.

-## Contributing
-I welcome contributions to improve the functionality and performance of the app.
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository and create a new branch for your feature or bug fix.

-2. Make your changes and ensure that the code is well-documented.

-3. Test your changes thoroughly to maintain app reliability.

-4. Create a pull request, detailing the purpose and changes made in your contribution.

-## License
-This project is licensed under the MIT License.
-Feel free to modify and distribute it as per the terms of the license.

-I hope this README provides you with the necessary information to get started with the Housing Price Prediction and Recommending project.